silhavyj/KIV-FJP-compiler/README.md

 ### Commands for input and output (read, write - needs appropriate instructions to be used)

-As for reading from the standard input and printing off to standard output.
+As for reading from the standard input and printing off to the standard output.
 We chose to use a made up `SIO` instruction.

 `SIO 0 1` will print the value on the top of the stack out to the standard output.
 Similarly, `SIO 0 2` will read an integer value form the standard input and place it on the top of the stack.
 Both instructions are supported by our virtual machine.